 English/ Language Arts

-ELA – English/ Language Arts are taught in Al Madina with the baseline methodology aligned with the State Standard.
+ELA – English/ Language Arts are taught in Al Madina with the baseline methodology aligned with the State Standards.
 Students in 9th through 12th grade will build upon College and Career Ready expectations which include exploring non-fiction, literary and critical reading and analysis, composing revising and editing works, learning the correct way of documentation and the ethics behind such documentation and reviewing and growing great communicating through listening, collaborating and presenting information effectively.

 Any further pursuance of ELA as an elective, such as creative writing, may be explored under the Concurrent Enrollment program.